Or perhaps not becoming, but emerging. I’m reminded of Michelangelo’s quote: “I saw the angel in the marble and carved until I set him free.”

-I suspect that most of us agree that boundaries are necessary, but after that point I see potential for endless violent disagreement about how and why we create and manage them.
-I do believe it’s safe to say that our understanding of boundaries is heavily influenced by our experience of childhood, by our culture and family, and by technology and media.
+I suspect that most of us agree boundaries are necessary, but after that point I see potential for endless violent disagreement about how and why we create and manage them.
+I believe it’s safe to say our understanding of boundaries is heavily influenced by our childhood experience, our culture and family, and technology and media.

 I also notice that a lot of my boundaries are around fear.
 As a single woman, I’m very uncomfortable with the idea of being hooked into GPS and map information via technology.
 It doesn’t feel safe to me.
 Likewise, I’m uncomfortable discussing my spirituality, my parenting beliefs, my political beliefs, my dietary choices and the color of my underwear.
 I’m not ashamed of who I am — I’m afraid of being victimized.
-I don’t want to deal with mean people, hateful people or dangerous people.
+I don’t want to deal with mean, hateful or dangerous people.
 I don’t want to attract the attention of a psychopath or a sociopath.
 I don’t want to lose connections and relationships over something like religion.